zeneight/zeneight/README.md

-- 👋 Hi, I’m @zeneight
+- 👋 Hi, I’m @zeneight you could call me Agung/Degung in RL
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning a new thing~
-- 🌱 I’m currently learning mobile development
+- 🌱 I’m currently learning mobile development (flutter)
 - 📫 How to reach me -> <a target="_blank" href="https://t.me/zeneight">t.me/zeneight</a>

 <!---